Kurtz1993/ionic-minify/README.md

 ```
   npm install ionic-minify --save-dev
 ```

+## Installation Quirks
+Sometimes on UNIX systems, installation can result in an error due to permisions and ownership of the files and folders.

+When installing on UNIX systems please make sure that the ownership of the files and folders of your project is your user and to run the comand using `sudo`.

 ## Usage
 Just run `ionic prepare <platform>` or `ionic build <platform>` with the `--minify` flag or set the `alwaysRun` attribute inside the configuration file to true.